qdrant/landing_page/qdrant-landing/content/benchmarks/filtered-search-benchmark.md

 Situation is similar to the previous dataset in terms of precision: Qdrant, Weaviate and Milvus kept their high precision values, and Redis again halved its precision on real data for some unknown reasons.
 ElasticSearch also achieved lower precision level.

-Nevertheless, Qdrant experienced approximately the same speed decrease ~30%, but other competitors, such as Weaviate, Milvus and Redis fell to the bottom of their speed, probably due to float range filters.
+Qdrant experienced approximately the same speed decrease ~30%, but other competitors, such as Weaviate, Milvus and Redis fell to the bottom of their speed, probably due to float range filters.

 ### Conclusion

 Ability of vector search engines to perform filtered search is crucial in modern applications.
 According to benchmarking results, there are still lots of gaps in filtered search implementations.

 We can say, that at the moment the most viable option is `Qdrant`.